Hansmu/nodejs/README.md

 * Better ways to organize our code into reusable parts (Modules)
 * Ways to deal with files (Node C++ additions and streams)
 * Ways to deal with databases
-* The ability to communicate over the Internet
+* The ability to communicate over the Internet (startServer request, response)
-* The ability to accept requests and send responses
+* The ability to accept requests and send responses (startServer request, response)
 * A way to deal with work that takes a long time (Streams)

 The above problems are issues that Javascript doesn't solve.
 At least not in vanilla.
 Node, however, does.